b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 labels (to make the reader's, and your own, reasoning easier).
 Figures are developed from top to bottom (in the code), layer after layer (top line of code -> bottom layer on a graph, next line of code places a layer above the previous layer).
-First function (`fig` and `Cmk.hist`) creates the figure, the following functions (e.g. `Cmk.text!` and `Cmk.vlines!`), write/paint something on the previous layers.
+First function (`fig`, `Cmk.Axis`, and `Cmk.hist!`) creates the figure, the following functions (e.g. `Cmk.text!` and `Cmk.vlines!`), write/paint something on the previous layers.
 After some time and tweaking you should be able to produce quite pleasing figures (just remember, patience is the key).
 One more point, instead of typing strings by hand (like `text="sample sd = 17.32"`) you may let Julia do that by using [strings interpolation](https://docs.julialang.org/en/v1/manual/strings/#string-interpolation), like `text="sample sd = $(round(ex1sampleSd, digits=2))"`(with time you will appreciate the convenience of this method).